 About the Award

 The Arctowski Medal is presented every two years to recognize outstanding contributions to the study of solar physics and solar terrestrial relationships.
 The Medal is presented with an award of $100,000, plus $100,000 to support research in solar physics and solar terrestrial relationships at an institution of the recipient’s choice.
 The Arctowski Medal was established in 1958 by the bequest of Jane Arctowska in honor of her husband, Henryk Arctowski.
-Nominations are being accepted now for the 2025 Medal.

 Award History

-The Arctowski Medal was established in 1958 by the bequest of Jane Arctowska in honor of her husband, Henryk Arctowski, a Polish scientist and explorer and international renowned meteorologist.
+The Arctowski Medal was established in 1958 by the bequest of Jane Arctowska in honor of her husband, Henryk Arctowski, a Polish scientist and explorer and internationally renowned meteorologist.
 The medal was first awarded in 1969 to J. Paul Wild in recognition of his many and comprehensive contributions to solar radio astronomy.

 Previous recipients of the Arctowski Medal continue to achieve outstanding advancements in their fields.
 One recipient, Eugene Parker, has been honored with a National Medal of Science and was the first living person to have a NASA spacecraft named after him.